 Sponsorship Seeker – works throughout the fall and spring to secure monetary sponsors and product-based.
 This requires you to send out a letter (we already have it created) via email to our list of sponsors.
 You will also be asked to reach out and find some new sponsors for the 2020 Edcamp.
 For this position, we have a spreadsheet that we update yearly with contacts, products, sites, etc.

-Advertiser Extraordinaire – You are all about getting the word out about Edcamp.
-Send out flyers via email to local school districts, universities, and colleges.
+Advertiser Extraordinaire – You are all about getting the word out about Edcamp—email flyers to local school districts, universities, and colleges.
 You are also in charge of organizing a team of volunteers to pitch Edcamp in education classes.
 In addition, you will work with education organizations (KDP, CEC, SES, FCE, etc.) to work with PD credit approval.
 For our edcamp, we have education organizations looking for professional development credits for their members.
 Edcamp is always on the list!
-All participants need to d the day of the Edcamp is when they register to check that they are getting credit for an education organization the college.
+All participants must d the day of the Edcamp when they register to check that they are getting credit for the college's education organization.
 Lastly, you will contact p prospective students to let them know about Edcamp.

 Social Media You can’t underestimate the power of a post!
 Use social media to take y your Edcamp to the next level!
-Give shoutouts to sponsors and attendees as a way to encourage everyone that it takes to make an Edcamp possible.
-Please assign this role to two or three people and consider dividing it up by platform to make sure you cover all your bases(one person runs Twitter, one person runs Instagram, one person updates the website, etc.)
+Give shoutouts to sponsors and attendees to encourage everyone to do what it takes to make an Edcamp possible.
+Please assign this role to two or three people and consider dividing it by platform to make sure you cover all your bases(one person runs Twitter, one person runs Instagram, one person updates the website, etc.)

 We have some tips for splitting up the work and roles.

 Meet regularly and check in on leadership members to ensure things are on track and they aren’t getting overwhelmed—it’s a team, not a contest of who can do the most.

 Know your limits!
 Don t stress yourself out!
 Ask for help when you need it!